Louis-Joseph Marchand: Napoleon’s Valet and Friend

 - Marchand is listed as James’s father on the latter’s birth registration.
-Thomas’s father is not listed on his birth registration, but he was born just two weeks before Napoleon’s death, and Marchand had already left St. Helena by the time Esther registered Thomas’s birth (June 14, 1821), which would have made it difficult for her to list him as the father.
-Thomas told his wife and children he was Louis-Joseph Marchand’s son.
+Thomas’s father is not listed on his birth registration, but he was born just two weeks before Napoleon’s death.
+Marchand had already left St. Helena by the time Esther registered Thomas’s birth (June 14, 1821), which would have made it difficult for her to list him as the father.
+Thomas told his wife and children that he was Louis-Joseph Marchand’s son.
 I am indebted to Thomas’s great-granddaughter, Liz Hall (nee Hopkins), for this information; she has diligently researched the connection and kindly shared what she found with me.
 Both James and Thomas left St. Helena for South Africa after their mother’s death.
 James became a seaman and died in Cape Town on February 14, 1849 (thanks to Liz Hall for finding and sharing the death registration).
 Thomas died in Port Elizabeth on July 16, 1908.
-There is no evidence either of them ever tried to contact their father.
+There is no evidence that either of them ever tried to contact their father.

 - Louis-Joseph Marchand, In Napoleon’s Shadow, p.
 444.